webeli/Multiplayer-realtime-game-with-Phaser-Firebase-and-ES6/README.md

 Production builds will only copy `phaser.min.js`.
 Your ES6 code will be transpiled and minified using UglifyJS.

-Any modification to the files inside the `./src` folder will trigger a full page reload.
+Any modification to the files inside the `./src` and `./static` folder will trigger a full page reload.

 If you modify the contents of other files, please manually restart the server.
-This behavior can be changed in the Gulpfile.

 ### Modifying `gulpfile.js`

 See [gulpfile.md](https://github.com/belohlavek/phaser-es6-boilerplate/blob/master/gulpfile.md)

+## Changelog (1.0.2)

+* Faster builds (no need to copy static files every time).
+* Live reload now works with static files too!

 ## Contributing